ORNL/AdditiveFOAM/scripts/visualization/README.md

 ## Required cases

-Prepare six case directories and one completed calibration campaign from the current AdditiveFOAM tutorials:
+Prepare six case directories and one completed calibration campaign from the AdditiveFOAM tutorials:

-1. Run `AMB2018-02-B` without changing its supplied refinement model.
+1. Run `AMB2018-02-B` without changing its configured refinement model.
-2. Copy `AMB2018-02-B`, set `refinementModel/refinementModel` in `constant/heatSourceDict` to `timeStep`, confirm that `refineInterval` is `1` in `constant/dynamicMeshDict`, and run the case.
+2. Copy `AMB2018-02-B`, set `refinement/model` in `constant/heatSourceDict` to `timeStep`, confirm that `refineInterval` is `1` in `constant/dynamicMeshDict`, and run the case.
-3. Run `multiLayerPBF` with its supplied two-layer `Allrun` workflow.
+3. Run `multiLayerPBF` with its two-layer `Allrun` workflow.
 4. Run `multiBeam`.
 5. Run `nLightAFX`.
 6. Run `tabulated`.
 7. Run `heatSourceCalibration` with `calibrateHeatSource` so its `campaign/` directory contains `simulations.yml`, `calibration_state.yml`, `calibration_fit.yml`, and the report summary.

-Run each supplied `Allrun` script so the parallel fields are reconstructed.
+Run each tutorial's `Allrun` script so the parallel fields are reconstructed.
 Create an empty `case.foam` marker in each reconstructed case directory.
-For the multi-layer input, use the parent `multiLayerPBF` directory produced by `reconstructLayers`; it contains the complete temperature history across all layers.
+For the multi-layer input, use the parent `multiLayerPBF` directory produced by `reconstructLayers`; it contains the temperature history across all layers.

 ## Render